iqraashraf207/File-Integrity-Monitor/README.md

 # File Integrity Monitor

-A lightweight, CLI-based file integrity monitoring tool that detects unauthorized changes to a directory using **SHA-256 cryptographic hashing**, the same principle used by enterprise security tools like Tripwire and OSSEC.
+A lightweight, CLI-based file integrity monitoring tool that detects unauthorized changes to a directory using **SHA-256 cryptographic hashing**.

 ---